oraichain/oraiwasm/package/plus/vrfdkg/DOCS.md

 #### Features of good randomness

-- Unpredictable: you can not predict the next number to come out of the generator, because the output derived from cryptographic functions.
+- Unpredictable: you can not predict the next number to come out of the generator, because the output derived from cryptographic functions using private seeds.

 - Publicly-verifiable: anyone can verify that a random number is calculated correctly with provided proofs, a combined signature and a combined public key.